robscharf/robscharf.github.io/content/posts/april-28.md

 ### Methodology: Intercepting and modifying file uploads
 Next, we will perform a similar attack, instead intercepting the uploaded file *after* it has passed through the server's filtering function.

-We will accomplish this by redeploying the Pentest Monkey [[#Remote Shell]] script that we used to complete Task 5.
+We will accomplish this by redeploying the Pentest Monkey remote shell script that we used to complete Task 5.
 Here, we will simply rename the file from `ptm-shell.php` to `shell.jpeg`, allowing it to pass through the server's filter.
 This is due to the fact that the file's inauthentic MIME type of `image/jpeg` is confirmed by its `.jpg` extension.

 Before initiating the upload, we need to do two things.